adrianclo/meaR/README.md

 <img src = "img/mea-layout.png"></img>

+### Directory setup
+Have one folder that contains (1) an .xlsx meta file (see later) and (2) a folder containing all the .txt data output files.

 ### Meta file
+The <b>meta file</b> contains all information of the samples and summarizes the experiment.
+It contains the animal ID, filename, genotype, recording time, and sample/channel exclusion criteria.
+This file has to be filled in by the user before data extraction and processing can begin.

 ### Import MEA data
+Based on the information from the meta file.
+The respective datafiles will be opened one-by-one and all the spike data is extracted.
+They are all compiled within a dataframe/tibble that contains key columns for filename, genotype, and electrode ID.

 ### Apply filters
-- sample filter: This filter excludes these recordings for technical reasons, e.g., contamination.
+- <b>sample filter</b>: This filter excludes these recordings for technical reasons, e.g., contamination.
 The user has marked these samples to be excluded in the meta file in the column exclude.
-- channel filter: This filter excludes particular electrodes for technical reasons, e.g., too noisy.
+- <b>channel filter</b>: This filter excludes particular electrodes for technical reasons, e.g., too noisy.
 The user has marked these channels in the meta file in the column "channels2exclude".
 Multiple channels are separated by a comma.
-- recording length filter: This filter takes into account the max recording time to take into account.
+- <b>recording length filter</b>: This filter keeps only data within a user-defined max recording time.
 The user indicates the max recording time for all samples.
-- active channel filter: This filter only keeps channels that are active.
+- <b>active channel filter</b>: This filter only keeps channels that are active.
 We define active as having at least a spike rate of 0.01 Hz.

-- custom filters: region, layer, etc
+- custom filters: for region, layer, etc

 ### Burst detection
 Burst are detected based on user-defined parameters.
 As default, we have set that a burst is identified as contain at least 5 spikes, with each being max 50 ms apart from each other.
 Other parameter includes the max time frame these spikes have to be in.

 ### Spike features
+[in progress]

 ### Burst features
+[in progress]

 ### Pipeline
 A template processing pipeline is provided in `mea_pipeline.R`.